knuttu94/buoyonce/README.md

 }
 ```

-The VRX simulator is found at https://github.com/osrf/vrx with detailed tutorials.
+The original VRX simulator is found at https://github.com/osrf/vrx with detailed tutorials.
+New launch files and sensor configurations has been added and can be found at: https://github.com/knuttu94/vrx_simulator

 ## Requirements
 * Ubuntu 18.04